 Nanny or Caretaker

-Word of mouth is still a powerful method for finding good work in this field; however, you can also sign up with reputable resources like Care.com or Sittercity.com.
+Word of mouth is still a powerful method for finding good work in the caretaking field; however, you can also sign up with reputable resources like Care.com or Sittercity.com.
 Be advised that caretaking experience is expected.
 Some parents might also prefer candidates with certifications in CPR and some early childhood education or training.
 One perk of this job is that you might be able to watch your own children while watching the children of others, making it an ideal job for stay-at-home parents.

 Pets are part of the family, and some people are willing to shell out cash to ensure their fur babies receive endless love and care.
 If you have experience caring for animals like dogs and cats, you should consider a side gig as a pet sitter.